PedTavv/Data-Extraction-Automation-App/README.md

 - Includes error handling and data integrity checks
 - Core code is customizable for various research studies and needs

+## Core Components

+The `init.lua` script serves as the central configuration file for the tool.
+It sets up the environment, initializes variables, and manages the activation of different automation scripts (`barrets`, `polyps`, and `polypjson`).
+Key functionalities include:

+- Activating and deactivating scripts through the menu bar
+- Emergency stop functionality to terminate all running scripts
+- Error logging to track issues during script execution
+- Binding hotkeys for quick access to different scripts

 ## Impact
 - Increases efficiency and accuracy in medical record processing for research purposes
 - Reduces the risk of data entry errors